 1968-S Proof Half Dollar Value

-The 1968-S Proof Kennedy Half Dollar was the first year the United States Mint produced proof Kennedy half dollars at the San Francisco Mint.
-The last proof production occurring in 1964 at Philadelphia.
+The 1968-S Proof Kennedy Half Dollar was the first time the United States Mint produced proof Kennedy Half Dollars at the San Francisco Mint.
+Proof production had previously been handled at Philadelphia, ending after 1964.

 1968-S Proof Half Dollar Price/Grade Chart